Classical invariant theory for free metabelian Lie algebras: Preliminaries

 \subsection{Invariant theory of the special linear group.}

 All necessary information on representation theory of the special linear group $SL_2(K)$ and the general linear group $GL_2(K)$ and on invariant theory of $SL_2(K)$ can be found in many books, see e.g., \cite{Sp, W}.
 For a background on symmetric functions see, e.g., \cite{Md}.
-In our considerations we combine ideas of De Concini, Eisenbud, Procesi \cite{DEP} and for the noncommutative generalizations -- of Almkvist, Dicks, Formanek \cite{ADF}, see \cite{BBD} for details.
+In our considerations we combine ideas of De Concini, Eisenbud, Procesi \cite{DEP} and for the noncommutative generalizations of Almkvist, Dicks, Formanek \cite{ADF}, see \cite{BBD} for details.
 Every rational representation $\rho:SL_2(K)\to GL_d(K)$ of $SL_2(K)$ is a direct sum of irreducible representations.
-For each nonnegative integer $k$ there exists a unique irreducible rational $(k+1)$-dimensional $SL_2(K)$-representation
+For each nonnegative integer $p$ there exists a unique irreducible rational $(p+1)$-dimensional $SL_2(K)$-representation $\rho_p$.
+The corresponding $SL_2(K)$-module is $V_p=S^p(K^2)$.
+If the vector space $K^2$ has a basis $\{e_1,e_2\}$, then $V_p$ has a basis $\{e_1^p,e_1^{p-1}e_2,\ldots,e_1e_2^{p-1},e_2^p\}$.
+We equip $V_p$ also with a structure of a $GL_2(K)$-module and use the same notation $\rho_p$ for the corresponding $GL_2(K)$-representation.
+If